covidhackers2020/quovirus/README.md

 - Data Sources
 - Build Instructions
   - Dependencies
   - The app was built using Anaconda, however feel free to use whatever flavour of Python you wish.
+You also need to install;
     - Dash
     - xlrd
-    -

 - Run Instructions
   - From a command prompt, type "python quovirus.py"
   - By default, the application will serve from the following address: http://127.0.0.1:8050/quovirus